MicrosoftDocs/learn/learn-pr/student-evangelism/python-flask-build-ai-web-app/includes/1-exercise-set-up-environment.md

     source env/bin/activate
     ```

-1. Now run the following commands to install Flask and the Python SDK for the Azure Computer Vision API in the virtual environment:
+1. Now run the following commands to install Flask and the Python SDK for the Azure Cognitive Services Computer Vision API in the virtual environment:

     ```bash
     pip install Flask